Sumukha1496/maskdata/README.md

   // Default value is 16
   maxMaskedCharacters: 16,

   // To fix the length of output irrespective of the length of the input.
+This comes in handy when the input length < maxMaskedCharacters but we want a fixed output length.
   // Default value is undefined.
 If this value is set, then maxMaskedCharacters will not be considered and the output length will always be equal to fixedOutputLength characters.
   fixedOutputLength: undefined,